danilocurvelo/imd0030-20242/lessons/search-trees.md

 : Potential search results are stored in a sorted array.
 In Husky Maps, this contains the names of all the places near the UW Seattle campus.

 Functionality
-: The `addAll` method adds new items to the data type.
-After the items are added, the entire array is re-sorted to maintain the sorted representation.
+: The `addAll` method adds new elements to the data type.
+After the elements are added, the entire array is re-sorted to maintain the sorted representation.
-: The `allMatches` method returns all the items that start with the given prefix.
+: The `allMatches` method returns all the elements that start with the given prefix.
 Since the terms are stored in a sorted array, we can use binary search to find find the first term that starts with the prefix in the sorted array and then iterate to the right to collect the all the remaining prefix-matching terms.

-`BinarySearchAutocomplete` provides a very efficient `allMatches`, but needs to spend a lot of time sorting all the items in the data type after each call to `addAll`.
-Even if we add only one item, putting that item in the right place in the sorted array takes at least linear time.
+`BinarySearchAutocomplete` provides a very efficient `allMatches`, but needs to spend a lot of time sorting all the elements in the data type after each call to `addAll`.
+Even if we add only one element, putting that element in the right place in the sorted array takes at least linear time.
 If `addAll` is called infrequently, this might not be a problem.
 But, in real-world mapping applications, we might need to respond to new information about the world.
 How might we design a more robust data type that can not only find elements efficiently, but also add or remove elements efficiently too?

 When designing data structure representations, computer scientists often compare arrays and nodes.